 A landlord may not evict a tenant without following the court eviction process.
 The landlord first sends a written notice and next the landlord files an unlawful detainer lawsuit.
 The landlord must get a court order of possession, followed by a Writ of Eviction that is served by the Sheriff. (§§55.1-1245, 1252).
-A tenant not getting paid due to a federal shutdown of 14 or more days can get an eviction lawsuit for nonpayment of rent postponed for 60 days. (§44-209)

-Redemption (Pay & Stay):
+A tenant not getting paid due to a federal shutdown of 14 or more days can get an eviction lawsuit for nonpayment of rent postponed for 60 days. (§44-209) Unlawful Exclusion, Interruption of Essential Services, and Unlivable Premises: A Landlord may not unlawfully exclude a tenant from the premises, interrupt an essential service, or make the unit unlivable.
+If this happens, the tenant may sue the landlord in General District Court and get an initial court hearing in five calendar days.
+At this hearing, a court may order the landlord to give the property back to the tenant, resume the essential service, or fix the conditions that make the unit unlivable.
+The court may also hold a second hearing 10 days after the first hearing and may find that the tenant is entitled to actual damages, statutory damages, and reasonable attorney's fees. (§55.1-1243.1) Redemption (Pay & Stay):

 After an unlawful detainer lawsuit for nonpayment of rent is filed, a tenant has the right to pay to a zero balance on or before the court date and have the lawsuit dismissed.
-After a court issues a judgment of possession, a tenant has the right to pay to a zero balance up to two business days before the Sheriff's eviction and have the eviction cancelled.
-If the landlord has five or more rentals, a tenant may use these rights at any time.
-If the landlord has four or fewer rentals, a tenant may use one of these rights only once in a 12-month period. (§55.1-1250)
+After a court issues a judgment of possession, a tenant has the right to pay to a zero balance up to 48 hours before the Sheriff's eviction and have the eviction cancelled.
+If the landlord has 5 or more rentals, a tenant may use these rights at any time.
+If the landlord has 4 or fewer rentals, the landlord may limit the tenant's use of these rights to once during the lease period if the landlord first sends a written notice. (§55.1-1250)

 Tenant Responsibilities

 Rent:

-Unless the lease says otherwise, rent is due in equal payments each month on or before the first of each month. (§55.1-1204)
+Unless the lease says otherwise, rent is due in equal payments each month on or before the first of each month. (§55.1-1204) Late Fees:

-Late Fees:

 If rent is not paid on time, the tenant must pay a late fee if the lease requires one.
-A late fee can be no more than 10% of the monthly rent, or 10% of the unpaid balance, whichever is less. (§55.1-1204(E))
+A late fee can be no more than 10% of the monthly rent, or 10% of the unpaid balance, whichever is less. ($\S55.1-1204(E)$) Insurance:

-Insurance:

 A tenant may be required to have and pay for renter's insurance.
-A tenant also may be required to have and pay for damage insurance and/or a security deposit, but the total of both the damage insurance premiums and the security deposit may not exceed two months' rent. (§§55.1-1206, 1208)
+A tenant also may be required to have and pay for damage insurance and/or a security deposit, but the total of both the damage insurance premiums and the security deposit may not exceed two months' rent. (§§55.1-1206, 1208) Access:

-Access:

 A tenant must allow a landlord access to the unit at reasonable times and for practical purposes, such as maintenance, inspection, or to provide services.
 A tenant must allow access unless the landlord's request is unreasonable.
 Unless impractical due to an emergency, the landlord must give 72-hours' notice of maintenance.
-If the tenant requests maintenance, notice is not required. ( $\S 55.1-1229$ )

-Maintain Fit and Habitable Premises:
+If the tenant requests maintenance, notice is not required. (§55.1-1229) Maintain Fit and Habitable Premises: